giladnavot/Citi-camunda/.swm/task-saving-process.gxqs6enk.sw.md

 # Fetching task definitions and resolving definitions

-The `getTaskDefinition` function is used to fetch the task definition.
+The <SwmToken path="/engine/src/main/java/org/camunda/bpm/engine/impl/persistence/entity/TaskEntity.java" pos="1322:5:5" line-data="  public TaskDefinition getTaskDefinition() {">`getTaskDefinition`</SwmToken> function is used to fetch the task definition.
 It checks if the task definition is null and if the task definition key is not null, it fetches the task definitions from the process definition or case definition.

 ```java
   public TaskDefinition getTaskDefinition() {